hawkab/csharp-sharepoint-event-receiver-levenshtein-distance/README.md

 # csharp-sharepoint-event-receiver-levenshtein-distance
-Optimized a technique на языке программирования C# for calculating the Levenshtein distance on the example of comparison of records in the SharePoint list.
+Optimized method on C# to calculate the Levenshtein distance, for example, match records in the SharePoint list.